SLO County supervisor’s Zoom meeting goes boom-boom

 What happens when a naked man Zoom bombs a meeting held by San Luis Obispo County Supervisor Bruce Gibson?
 The meeting ends early, women claim they were sexually assaulted, and pussy hats are ordered.

 During an Aug.
-26, Zoom meeting Gibson hosted to discuss issues in Los Osos, a hacker took over an attendees’ tile and switching it to a video of a naked man masturbating while a voice asked ‘grampa not to do that on the TV.’
+26, Zoom meeting Gibson hosted to discuss issues in Los Osos, a hacker took over an attendee’s tile and switching it to a video of a naked man masturbating while a voice asked ‘grampa not to do that on the TV.’
 In the background, Gibson yelled for someone to “turn it off.”

-Several female attendees, including Becky McFarland, voiced their concerns about the county’s ability to host secure meetings and over Gibson’s handling of the Zoom bomber.
+Several female attendees, including Becky McFarland, voiced concerns about the county’s ability to host secure meetings and Gibson’s handling of the Zoom bomber.

 “Your apparent ineptitude led to the public humiliation of our group leader Emily Miggins … by a naked, disgusting, pervert, hacking our conversation and playing whack-a-ding-dong, in full view of community leaders and senior citizens,” McFarland wrote in an email to Gibson.
 “Worse than not knowing how to make the meeting secure, was your lack of apology as a man, to Emily, and members who were called out by name, and basically sexually assaulted online.